tnn1t1s/cpunks-10k/README.md

 CPUNKS-10K are subsets of the 10,000 labeled images in the CryptoPunks collection by Larva Labs.
-They have been collected for use in Machine Learning research by tnn1t1s.eth.
-The images files and meta-data were designed and created by John Watkinson & Matt Hall.
+They have been collected, organized & modified for use in Machine Learning research by tnn1t1s.eth.
+The source images files and meta-data were designed and created by John Watkinson & Matt Hall.

 ### The CPUNKS-10K dataset
 The CPUNKS-10k dataset consists of 10000 24x24 colour images labeled with 92 classes, with a mixed number of images per class.
 There are 8000 training images and 2000 test images.